 Beneficial Exercise Choices

-Objections to aerobic activity that keep you from exercising include pain, disabilities, lack of confidence, poor vision and depression.
+Obstacles to aerobic activity include pain, disabilities, lack of confidence, poor vision and depression.
 Exercise routines that are easy on the joints can reduce and even help improve pain.
 Routines that provide companionship, such as walking or water classes, can offer both physiological and emotional benefits.
 Exercising with a friend or in a group can increase motivation, build friendships, and even lessen depression.